SnabbDDoS/snabbddos.github.io/download.md

 ./snabb snabbddos --help
 ```

-this will yield a pretty long help text on how to use snabbddos.
+this will yield a pretty long help text on how to use `snabbddos`.

 The actual logic code is mostly in src/apps/ddos/ddos.lua.